simrenbasra/simys-blog/_posts/2024-10-21-trick_or_retreat_part1.md

 Initially, the agent explores a lot to gather knowledge about the different states of the environment and their rewards.
 The exploration is needed to better understand the environment and to find the rewarding actions.
 However, as the agent learns more, it must start to exploit the best actions it has found.
 Finding the right balance between these two is important.
 The agent should take advantage of known high-reward actions, but it should also occasionally explore to ensure it doesn’t miss out on better opportunities.

 To maintain the balance between exploration and exploitation, strategies like epsilon decay are used.
 Epsilon decay starts with a high epsilon value, which represents the exploration rate, allowing the agent to explore its environment.
-Over time the epsilon value gradually decreases, encouraging the agent to focus more on exploiting actions that received high rewards in the past.
+Over time, the epsilon value gradually decreases, encouraging the agent to focus more on exploiting actions that received high rewards in the past.
 This transition from exploration to exploitation helps the agent optimise its decisions while still leaving opportunity to explore new actions.

 ### **Action-Value Methods**